 Fields of application

-- ulcers of various origin and wound cavities, in particular when stagnating wound conditions are found after treatment with other wound dressings
+- ulcers of various origins and wound cavities, especially when wounds remain stagnant after treatment with other wound dressings

 - actively accelerates wound healing

 - binds factors which impede wound healing (e.g. proteases, radicals, cytokines)

 - protects growth factors

 - fast absorption of exudate through a distinct porous structure

 - Moistening Suprasorb C with NaCl or Ringer's solution is recommended for lightly exuding wounds.

 Suprasorb C is a native, absorbable collagen sponge which actively accelerates healing.
 Its pure, open-pore collagen enables it to treat wounds naturally to full effect: Suprasorb C forms a gel when it comes into contact with wound exudate, quickly and efficiently absorbing factors that inhibit wound healing for example, along with the wound fluid.
 Suprasorb C also supports physical haemostasis in the wound.

 In each phase of the wound healing process Suprasorb C brings the wound into equilibrium.
 It binds to factors which inhibit wound healing, such as proteases, radicals and cytokines and protects growth factors which promote wound healing.
 This stimulates fibroblast migration for the formation of granulation tissue and promotes the regeneration of epidermal cells.

 Suprasorb C’s 3-phase effect provides reliable treatment: in the exudation phase by cleansing the wound and optimising the wound environment, in the granulation phase by stimulating granulation tissue and in the epithelialization phase by accelerating re-epithelialization.